AlistairThorpe/Academic-website/content/authors/admin/_index.md

   url: "https://medicine.utah.edu/population-health-sciences/faculty/postdoctoral-fellows.php"

 # Short bio (displayed in user profile at end of posts)
 bio: I have general research interest in understanding how people estimate, judge, and make choices about health-related decisions.
-From these findings I aim to develop and test interventions to help people make judicious decisions and improve public health and wellbeing..
+From these findings I aim to develop and test interventions to help people make judicious decisions and improve public health and wellbeing.

 current research interests:
 - Factors influencing inappropriate antimicrobial behaviour and interventions to promote prudent use of antibiotics